TERM LIFE INSURANCE AFTER A HEART ATTACK – IS IT EVEN POSSIBLE?

 How recent was your heart attack?

-Insurers will want a minimum of six months to pass after the event to see how you will recover and how healthy you will be going forward.
+Insurers will want a minimum of six months to pass after an MI to see how you will recover and how healthy you will be going forward.

 How severe was the heart attack?